isomerpages/moe-ast-moehc/_school-histories/Schools/Naval Base Secondary School.md

 #### **School Crest**
 <img align="left" style="width:20%;margin-right:15px;" src="/images/navalbasesec1.png">

 The lion embodies Singapore.
 It exhorts one to take pride in the national identity, have a sense of belonging to Singapore and be committed to nation-building.
 The lion also symbolises bravery (strength in character) and courage (strength of the mind).
 The open book symbolises the importance of a good education and the constant pursuit of knowledge to achieve success.
 The four yellow lines represent the four ethnic groups in Singapore working and living together in harmony.
 The blue background shows the school’s commitment to integrate new citizens, as it values Singapore’s sociocultural diversity and promotes social cohesion and harmony.
-The three rings are inspired by the Olympics, and they represent excellence in both performance and moral character, which translates to academic excellence and in the school’s distinct programmes such as the Sports and the Arts
+The three rings are inspired by the Olympics, and they represent excellence in both performance and moral character, which translates to academic excellence and in the school’s distinct programmes such as the Sports and the Arts.

 #### **School Song**
 <a target="\_blank" href="https://drive.google.com/file/d/16m5BH-91vii8zZsnvZLRg3L6GAQwIiNQ/view?usp=share_link">**♫ Listen**</a>